-Kharon's Crypt is currently on Kickstarter, with five-person developer Andromeda Project asking for $4,925.
+Kharon's Crypt is currently on Kickstarter (opens in new tab), with five-person developer Andromeda Project asking for $4,925.
 At the time of writing, the campaign has already raised over $6,000 and will run for another 28 days.
-Windows and Linux users can also download and play a free demo now.
+Windows (opens in new tab) and Linux (opens in new tab) users can also download and play a free demo now.

 Although its gameplay is based on Zelda games—specifically The Legend of Zelda: Oracle of Ages and Oracle of Seasons—Andromeda Project says the story and setting of Kharon's Crypt is largely inspired by the works of Edgar Allen Poe and HP Lovecraft, with dashes of Greek and Egyptian mythology for good measure.
 Add to that 8-bit renditions of Johann Sebastian Bach's storied songs and you've got a dark world.

 The gist of the story is this: Death scion Kharon was imprisoned in a cursed tomb by a mad king and, ages later, emerges to reclaim his stolen body parts and catch up on some soul ferrying.
 However, having spent so many years in an ethereal state, Kharon's abilities are limited.
 In fact, on his own he can only vanish temporarily and stun enemies from afar.
 It's Kharon's third ability, possession, that makes the game tick.